fusionpbx/fusionpbx-docs/source/applications/recordings.rst

 Once you have a recording made you can use the recordings in different area's of FusionPBX.
 Custom IVR's and phrases would be the typical uses.

 |

+.. _Click here for the youtube video.: https://youtu.be/CkqlsVvvv2U